Kyligence/ssb-kylin/README.md

 # Star Schema Benchmark on Apache Kylin

 The Star Schema Benchmark, or SSB, was devised to evaluate database system performance of star schema data warehouse queries.
-The schema for SSB is based on the TPC-H benchmark, but in a highly modified form.
+The schema for SSB is based on the [TPC-H benchmark](http://www.tpc.org/tpch/), but in a modified form.
 The queries are also based on the TPC-H queries, but the number of queries is reduced to make it easy for individuals to run SSB on different platforms.
 The SSB has been used to measure a number of major commercial database products on Linux.

 Read more about the Star Schema Benchmark: [PDF Download](http://www.cs.umb.edu/~poneil/StarSchemaB.pdf)